CodeWithPriyankaMukherjee/EcoQuant/README.md

 Creating incentives for green investment through a decentralized liquidity ecosystem.

 By turning carbon offsets into verifiable, tradable tokens, we’re transforming climate accountability into a tangible financial incentive, empowering individuals and organizations to take part in the global mission toward Net Zero.

+## ⚙️ System Architecture
+#### 1. Contributor Dashboard

+- Contributors upload and submit their carbon offset projects.

+- They draw polygon shapes on a geo-mapped interface to mark the project location.

+- The system uses ML-based prediction to suggest the amount of EQT tokens to be minted for each project.

+2. Admin Verification & Minting

+- Admin reviews submissions and approves verified projects.

+- EQT tokens are minted based on project type and ML predictions.

+- Each project’s metadata and proof are stored on IPFS for immutable verification.

+3. Blockchain Integration

+- Minted EQTs are recorded on the Celo Sepolia chain.

+- All transactions are publicly viewable for full transparency.

+4. Investor Dashboard

+- Investors can invest in specific projects, or Trade EQT tokens via the liquidity pool.

+- Using the Ubeswap V3 protocol, investors can swap Celo tokens for EQT and add liquidity to the pool — supporting the ecosystem and earning returns.

+5. Transparency Layer

+- Every transaction, investment, and token activity is visible on the investor dashboard.

+- Ensures trust, traceability, and climate accountability.
 ## Quick Start

 ### Prerequisites